 The maths activities this week will include:

 - Creating 'Under the Sea' waves with a given number of fish, the children will then add one fish to find out the number that is one more.

 - Playing 'one more' bingo to find the number that is one more than the number given.

 - Feeding the sharks - the children will select a numbered shark and write down the numeral.
 They will then 'feed' the shark that many pieces of food.
 The children will then write down the number that is one more.

 Here are some suggested topic activities you can do at home during the afternoons.

-This week we are learning about frogs.
+This week we are learning about 'Under the Sea' and looking further into the story 'Sharing a Shell'.
 At home, why not:

 Letters to Children and Parents/Carers

 We hope you have had a lovely Christmas!
 We are very sad that we won't be able to welcome you all back into the classroom this week but we are sure that you will enjoy learning with us over Zoom.
 There will be lots of chances to chat with us and tell us about all the exciting things that you have been up to.
 We are really looking forward to seeing your fantastic learning from home.
 We have emailed all your grown ups with Zoom links and hope you to see you on Zoom.

 Mrs St. Clair, Mrs Kay, Miss Allison, Mrs Millington, Mrs Elwell and Mrs Richardson